The day I died, I was in the supermarket.

 I only know some of the story, because I came across a newspaper – I hadn’t read one of them in months, there hadn’t been much need – and read about a group of scientists, working under heavily armed guard somewhere in Kent, who had found the genetic marker behind my death and rebirth.
 Their vaccine mitigated its effects; it removed our hunger and gave us back our emotions.

 It was a cruel vaccine.
 I wish it had killed me outright.
 Instead, I lived.
-I lived and could feel again.
+I lived and could feel again – feel fear for my family.
+Where were Becky and the twins?
+Were they still human?
+Were they alive?

 I hadn’t thought about them in months; I hadn’t had any need to, after all.
-I had loved my new world, pushed on by my hunger.
+I had loved my new world, driven on by my hunger.

 Now that it had gone, I remembered what my life had been life before my death.
 I had loved my family, and I wanted them back.
 I wanted to kiss my kids goodnight and argue about mayonnaise with Becky.